Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 See also: Boat Pose Made Easy

-Plank Pose with Knee to Arm
+5. Plank Pose with Knee to Arm

-From Downward-Facing Dog, on an inhalation, lift your right leg in Three-Legged Dog.
+From Downward-Facing Dog, on an inhalation, lift your right leg into Three-Legged Dog.
 Keep both hip bones squared to the earth and lift from your inner right thigh.
 On an exhalation, move from core strength and shift your shoulders forward to touch your right knee to your right tricep.
 Engage your low belly and lift your knee high up toward your armpit.
 Then on your inhalation, press your right leg up and back to return to a Three-Legged Dog.
 Lengthen from your right wrist through your right heel.
 On your exhalation, shift forward and cross your right knee to your left elbow, keeping your navel drawing into your spine and squeezing your obliques.
 Inhale and lift back to Three-Legged Dog, lifting your right leg high.

 From Three-Legged Dog, on an exhalation, use your core strength and to draw your knee forward toward your nose and curl your upper back as you gracefully step your right foot beside your right thumb.
 Ground down through all four corners of your right foot.
-With your left foot planted, on your inhalation, lift your arms and chest high.
+With your left foot planted, on your inhalation, lift your arms and chest in High Lunge.
 Lengthen your tailbone toward the floor.
 Root down through your left foot, pulling your left heel toward the back of your mat and engaging your inner thighs.
 Press through your right heel.
 Set your gaze, or drishti, straight ahead.

-Supta Matsyendrasana (Supine Spinal Twist)
+8. Supta Matsyendrasana (Supine Spinal Twist)

 From Downward-Facing Dog, lower your knees to the mat, untuck your toes, and make your way to your back.
 Lie down and draw your knees into your chest.
 Extend your arms straight out from your shoulders and lower your knees to the left as you turn your head to gaze over your right shoulder.
 Inhale and breathe into your side body.
 Exhale and draw your navel back toward your spine.
 Slowly come through center and repeat on the other side.